-Iris Khoo graduated from the University of Portsmouth in 2010 with a First Class Honours degree in Biology.
+Iris Whiteman graduated from the University of Portsmouth in 2010 with a First Class Honours degree in Biology.
 She studied for her Masters in Reproductive and Developmental Biology from Imperial College London where she developed an interest in male fertility.
-Iris joined the team at Andrology Solutions in August 2012 and is now working as a full-time Andrologist.
+Iris joined the team at Andrology Solutions in August 2012 and is now working as a full-time Andrologist and Laboratory Manager.

 After obtaining a degree in Nutritional Therapy, Mel was the Senior Nutritional Therapist at the Zita West Clinic.
 In 2011 Mel set up her own practice in Central London specialising in fertility and pregnancy, and has recently joined the team at Andrology Solutions giving her expert advice on nutrition for men.
 Mel is mid-way through a Master’s degree in Nutritional Medicine, a wholly evidence-based course, and is researching male fertility for her Research Project.